 Blog – Posted on Thursday, May 28

 Cosmic Horror: 15 Titles to Start You Off

-This post will largely focus on titles other than those written by Lovecraft — not least because we already covered 10 of his must-read works in another post!
-What we're offering here is a little more variety: a wide-ranging list of 15 chilling cosmic horror titles to get you started.
+To honor their achievements, this post will largely focus on titles other than those written by Lovecraft — not least because we already covered 10 of his must-read works in another post!
+Without further ado, dip your toes into this wide-ranging list of 15 chilling cosmic horror titles to get you started with the genre.